HomeMy WebLinkAbout1931-10-13 200 tgab

 care of the trees in the cemetery should be charged to

 the Cemetery Commissioners.
-The spraying of the trees, however,
+The spraying of the trees , however,

-'felt that the trees in the cemetery should also be cared
+ffelt that the trees in the cemetery should also be cared

 for by the tree department inasmuch as this requires

-considerable cost to the Cemetery Department.
+considerable dost to the Cemetery Department.

 The Engineering service rendered to the Cemetery

-Dept. has hot been charged to that Dept., and the Board
+Dept has hot been charged to that Dept. , and the Board

 felt that the Engineering Dept. should stand this expense.